dynarithmic/twain_library/README.md

 ----------

 <a name="alternatecompilers"></a>
-### What if I don't have Visual Studio as the compiler to use when building an application?
-I use Embarcadero/g++/clang/MingW/Dev++ (fill in with your favorite compiler or IDE).
-How do I use the library?
+### What if I don't have Visual C++ as the compiler to use when building an application?
+The Visual C++ import libraries will not work for me.
+I use Embarcadero/g++/clang/MingW (fill in with your favorite compiler or IDE).
+So how do I use the library?

 You can do one of two things:

 1. Attempt to convert the .lib files mentioned above to your compiler's version of an import library, or
-2. Forget about using libraries altogether, and use dynamic library loading using the Windows API LoadLibrary, GetProcAddress, and FreeLibrary calls.
+2. Use dynamic library loading using the Windows API LoadLibrary, GetProcAddress, and FreeLibrary calls.
+Usage of this method requires no import libraries to be used (which makes this a better choice).

 For the first item, some compilers have external tools that allow you to use Visual Studio generated library files.
+However, there still may be some quirks in those tools that do not create correct import libraries.

+For the second item, no import libraries are required, thus makes this choice the recommended option.

-For the second item, there are bindings that we have built that facilitate the usage of LoadLibrary/GetProcAddress/FreeLibrary, without you having to tediously write the interface.
+There are many DTWAIN functions, and you might be fearful of having to write code that tediously tries to create function pointers, call **GetProcAddress**, etc.  There is no need to do that, as there are bindings that we have built that facilitate the usage of LoadLibrary/GetProcAddress/FreeLibrary Windows API functions.
 It can be [found here](https://github.com/dynarithmic/twain_library/blob/master/language_bindings_and_examples/C_CPP_DynamicLoad).

+In addition, one of the files in the set of bindings is the C/C++ source file **dtwimpl.cpp** (or **dtwimpl.c** if you are using plain C) -- this file will need to be added to your project, as it contains the needed infrastructure for the binding to work properly.
+Failure to add this source file will result in linker errors when building your application.

+Here is an example of code that works for both the LoadLibrary/GetProcAddress technique, and the "normal" DTWAIN usage of import libraries.

+    #ifdef USING_LOADLIBRARY
        /* Include this header */
         #include "dtwainx2.h"
+        #define API_INSTANCE API.

         /* declare the API instance and the handle to the loaded library */ DYNDTWAIN_API API;
         HMODULE h;
+    #else
+        #include "dtwain.h"
+        #define API_INSTANCE
+    #endif

     int main()
     {
+        #ifdef USING_LOADLIBRARY
         /* Load the library dynamically, and hook up the external functions */
         h = LoadLibraryA("dtwain32.dll");
-        InitDTWAINInterface(&API, h);

-        /* Use the API hook code */ API.DTWAIN_SysInitialize();
+        if ( !h )
+            return -1; /* DTWAIN DLL was not found or could not be loaded */ API_INSTANCE InitDTWAINInterface(&API, h);
+        #endif

+        API_INSTANCE DTWAIN_SysInitialize();
-        DTWAIN_SOURCE Source = API.DTWAIN_SelectSource();
+        DTWAIN_SOURCE Source = API_INSTANCE DTWAIN_SelectSource();
         if ( Source )
-            API.DTWAIN_AcquireFileA(Source, "Test.bmp", DTWAIN_BMP,
+            API_INSTANCE DTWAIN_AcquireFileA(Source, "Test.bmp", DTWAIN_BMP,
                                     DTWAIN_USENATIVE | DTWAIN_USENAME, DTWAIN_PT_DEFAULT,
                                     DTWAIN_MAXACQUIRE, TRUE, TRUE, NULL);
-        API.DTWAIN_SysDestroy();
+        API_INSTANCE DTWAIN_SysDestroy();
     }

+The code above makes use of a preprocessor macro called **USING_LOADLIBRARY** that when defined will use the LoadLibrary technique.
+If **USING_LOADLIBRARY** is defined, then the header file **dtwainx2.h** is utilized, otherwise the normal **dtwain.h** header is used.
+In addition, the **API_INSTANCE** prefix is set to the **API.** text.

+Note that your code has to call **LoadLibrary** with the appropriate DTWAIN DLL name.
+If the DLL is found at runtime, the **InitDTWAINInterface** is called with the address of the API instance and the returned module handle from the **LoadLibrary** call.

+The **InitDTWAINInterface** function fills the API instance with all of the function pointers that exist in the DLL, where each function pointer matches the name of the DTWAIN function.
+Basically, all of the calls to **GetProcAddress** that you would have had to normally write is taken care of in the **InitDTWAINInterface** function.
+From there, all you have to do is preface all the DTWAIN calls with **API_INSTANCE**, since it will either be **API.** or blank, depending on whether the **USING_LOADLIBRARY** was defined.

 ----------